 So what to do?

 I walk this path daily – as a writer, as an entrepreneur, as a human being.
-At this moment my chest is tight and constricted as I’m thinking about my upcoming retreat in Scottsdale, Arizona.
+At this moment my chest is tight and constricted as I’m thinking about an upcoming retreat in a new part of the country.
 In central Texas where I live, my retreats sell out.
 Every time.
-But this is new for me to do a solo retreat in a new part of the country where my reputation and connections do not precede me.
+But here my reputation and connections do not precede me.
 I am confident in my value, but the rest feels risky and out of my control.
 I’m vulnerable.